C4ptainCrunch/thesis/source/index.rst

-The results, displayed in a matrix in :numref:`Figure %s <fig:matrix>`, show that UCT and GreedyUCT beat every other agent.
+The results, displayed in a matrix in :numref:`fig:matrix`, show that UCT and GreedyUCT beat every other agent.
 There is no clear winner between those 2 champions though.